 Fertility preservation refers to egg, sperm, embryo or reproductive tissue freezing for use in future fertility treatment.
 They can be stored for up to 55 years, but you have to renew your consent every 10 years.
 In order to proceed with fertility preservation, you are likely to have to stop any hormone therapy you’re currently undergoing.
 Hence, it’s important to discuss your options with a fertility specialist early on.

 Freezing eggs for trans men

 Egg freezing involves taking fertility drugs to stimulate your ovaries to produce multiple eggs.
-The eggs are then collected in a surgical procedure whilst you’re under sedation.
-The eggs are checked for maturity, frozen and stored in cryo tanks3.
+The eggs are then collected in a surgical procedure while you’re under sedation.
+The eggs are checked for maturity, frozen and stored in cryo tanks.

 Freezing ovarian tissue for trans men

 If you’re ready for genital reconstructive surgery, it may be possible for your surgeon to collect ovarian tissue during the surgery, which can be frozen and stored for future fertility treatments.
 When you’re ready to use it, the tissue would be re-implanted in order to restore ovarian hormone function and egg production.
-It’s worth noting that this procedure is usually only offered to patients under the age of 35 and it is currently only offered in three UK centres: Guy’s Hospital, Oxford and Edinburgh.
+It’s worth noting that this procedure is usually only offered to patients under the age of 35.

 Freezing sperm for trans women